acbsp/bonafide.guru/en/contents.rst

 (Dialectical spiritualism)

-Sincerely surrendering to the acharya - His Divine Grace Srila Prabhupada, we find the unshakable faith and confidence that in the end of our life we shall return to Krishna, and this confidence can be given ONLY by the **bona fide**\ guru - |SP|.
+Sincerely surrendering to the acharya - |HDGSP|, we find the unshakable faith and confidence that in the end of our life we shall return to Krishna, and this confidence can be given ONLY by the **bona fide**\ guru - |SP|.
 This confidence is called the transcendental confidence.